telerik/xaml-docs/knowledge-base/kb-gridview-howto-rowdetails-virtualization.md

 	</tbody>
 </table>

 ## Description

 How to make sure that the virtualization of a RadGridView inside the [RowDetailsTemplate]({%slug radgridview-row-details-template%}) of another RadGridView is enabled.

 ## Solution

-Set the __Height__ property of the RowDetails RadGridView.
+Set the __Height__ property of the RadGridView in the RowDetails.
 This will ensure that it is not measured with infinity and enable the virtualization.
 Since the element that hosts the RowDetails is inside a RowDefinition with its Height set to Auto, by default the [UI Virtualization]({%slug radgridview-features-ui-virtualization%}) will be disabled.

 #### __[C#]__
 {{region kb-gridview-howto-rowdetails-virtualization-0}}